graemechristie/testinator/README.md

 Running unit tests against SQL LocalDb instances can be very slow, particularly if you want to create a new DB Instance per Test or Per Collection.
 The EF Core Database.EnsureCreated() call can take 10-20 seconds.
 Repeat this by a few dozen tests and this can get very time consuming.

 This library will give you a TestContextManager class, that will create a single instance of the database per migration, and store the created mdf and ldf files in a cache directory (%AppData%\Roaming\Testinator by default).
 Then, for this and each subsequent request for that database the cached database files are copied to the working directory and the database name is changed to a unique database name.
-The TestManager instance will then have it's ConnectionString (and also for convenenience an Options propery created using teh connection string) set to the Connection string for this database instance.
+The TestManager instance will then have it's ConnectionString (and also for convenenience an Options propery created using the connection string) set to the Connection string for this database instance.

-When the TestManager instance is Disposed, the database instance will be deleted.
+When the TestManager instance is Disposed, the database instance and any files will be deleted.

 ## Installation